kinderhead/Amethyst/README.md

 }
 ```

-Currently, the following subcommands are implemented:
+Currently the following subcommands are implemented:

 * `if`
 * `as`